 What is the AeroPress?

 The AeroPress is a simple cylindrical brewing device that has garnered a cult-like following in the coffee world.
 Like French press, the AeroPress is a delightful full immersion method that is rather forgiving and requires minimal investment to get started.
-It’s not uncommon to hear some praise the AeroPress for delivering the best coffee they’ve ever had.
+It’s not uncommon to hear someone praise the AeroPress for delivering the best coffee they’ve ever had.
 It’s a magical little device, and with some knowledge you might just fall in love.

 When to Use an AeroPress?

 The beauty of the AeroPress is its simplicity.
-With coffee, water, a quick stir and a little time, you can brew delicious coffee directly from the device into your cup.
+With coffee, water, a quick stir and a little time, you can brew delicious gourmet coffee directly from the device into your cup.
 Also, the food-grade plastic that it’s made of is virtually indestructible, which is a plus for clumsy coffee drinkers like me.
 For these reasons and more, here is when you’ll see the most benefit from an AeroPress:

 - Single Brew – unlike French press, AeroPress exclusively makes an 8 oz. cup.
 If you are brewing for one, this is a great and efficient option.